marcin-kli/MP2/TEST.md

 I wasn't able to display a single point because I had a layer with all points selected.

-First I had to remove layer with all points showed `geoJsonLayer.removeFrom(mymap);`
+First I had to remove layer with all points showed by this function: `geoJsonLayer.removeFrom(mymap);`

 After that assign a new single point on the map `marker = L.marker([ooo[4].innerHTML, ooo[3].innerHTML]) .addTo(mymap);`